crosson/site_test/README.md

 The test tells you exactly what it expected and what it recieved instead.

 ## Bonus
-You get access to all of rspecs flags.
-Normally your site_test will only output errors after the test is run.
-Typically you will have this running in a loop during your maintenance but sometimes you want detailed output in realtime.
+You get access to all rspecs flags.
+Normally your site_test will only output errors after the test is completed.
+Typically you will have this running in a loop during your maintenance but sometimes you may want detailed output in realtime for documentation later.

 Try using the --format documentation flag.
 ```